 Notes from Poppin’ Smoke:

 There are several different investment options to obtain a Portugal Golden Visa.
-This website has more details, including important changes to the Portuguese Golden Visa program in 2021 and 2022.
+This website has more details, including the government’s recommendation to discontinue the Portuguese Golden Visa program.

 Portugal’s immigration website lists all of the Portuguese visas available for foreign citizens.
 In general, after five consecutive years of legal residence in Portugal, you can apply to become a permanent resident.